Table of contents

 The most common symptom of endometriosis is pelvic pain.
 This pain can range from mild cramping or discomfort to severe period pain lasting days or weeks.
 Other symptoms include heavy periods (with large clots), painful bowel movements or urination during menstrual cycles, painful sex, fatigue, and infertility.
 Unfortunately, these symptoms are often misdiagnosed as menstrual cramps or irritable bowel syndrome (IBS).

-Treatment Options & Management Strategies
+Endometriosis Treatment Options and Management Strategies

 Endometriosis cannot be cured, but treatment options are available to help manage its symptoms.
 These include surgical removal of endometrial growths, hormone therapy, pain management, and dietary changes.
 Additionally, lifestyle modifications like stress reduction techniques and exercise can help alleviate some symptoms of endometriosis.